manuelstofer/repo/Readme.md

     return {
         change: function (notification) {
+            console.log(
-            console.log('object in the result set changed', notification.doc);
+                'object in the result set changed',
+                notification.doc
+            );
         },

         match: function (notification) {
+            console.log(
-            console.log('there is an new object with the tag "hello"', notification.doc);
+                'new object with the tag "hello"',
+                notification.doc
+            );
         },

         unmatch: function (notification) {
-            console.log('an object does have the tag "hello" anymore or was deleted');
+            console.log(
+                'an object does match any more'
+            );
         }
     };
 });